frabervo/Programming/Python/projects/to_do_list/readme.md

 this command will create a directory named ".todolist_env".
 This folder is hidden and can be shown with ```ls -la```.

 ### activate the virtual environment
-run this command in the directory where the code is stored:
+run this command in the project directory:
 ```source .todolist_env/bin/activate```

 To shorten the command, an alias can be used: ```alias activate="source ./.todolist_env/bin/activate"```.